SoftwareDefinedBuildings/spawnpoint/README.md

 * `autoRestart` (optional): A boolean specifying if this service's container should be automatically restarted upon termination.
 Defaults to `false`.

+* `restartInt` (optional): If `autoRestart` is enabled, this specifies the amount of time wait after a service has terminated before attempting a restart.
+The normal Go duration syntax is used.
+For example, a value of "30s" signifies a 30-second delay, while a value of "5m" signifies a 5-minute delay.

 * `includedFiles` (optional): A list of paths to files that are to be included in the container.
 All files, regardless of their location on the machine from which `spawnctl` is invoked, will be placed in the current working directory